centria/design-and-documentation/docs/part3.md

 <p>This is a <b>bold</b> and <i>recursive</i> sentence.</p>
 ```

-If we take this into a file and open in it oor web browser, we will get a view like this:
+If we take this into a file and open in it our web browser, we will get a view like this:

 ![First html](https://github.com/centria/design-and-documentation/raw/master/assets/images/part3/html.jpg)

+Now you might be wondering, *"what does a web page have to do with documentation or design?"* and that is a good question.
+The answer, in short, is *"nothing and everything"*.
+Most of our documentation is nowadays online, and we want our documentation to look decent, and not just a wall of text.
+Take this course page, for example.
+This was written in another markup language, and it has then been translated into HTML.

+We do not have to go deeper into HTML this time.
+A quick summary for HTML is still in order: You could say, that all webpages use HTML for their user presentation.
+Most likely, most of the page is written in some other language, but the view you are looking at, is done in HTML.

 ## MarkDown